Okay, I iron my jeans. So sue me.

 “Next door to it.”

-If he recalled correctly, a laundromat flanked one side of the restaurant and on the other there was a… “Aw, hell!”
+Next door?
+If Julian recalled correctly, a laundromat flanked one side of the restaurant, and on the other there was a…

 After driving a few more blocks, he pulled over to the curb, parking in front of the eatery instead of the shelter to spare her embarrassment.
 (In case it bothered her as much as it did him.)